qeedquan/qeedquan.github.io/_posts/2017-05-29-Plan9-Flat-ARM-Binaries.markdown

 {% endhighlight %}

-Everything seems correct, so we run it through qemu and we should see the expected output
+Everything seems correct, so we run it through qemu and we should see the expected output.
 {% highlight shell %}

 # Unix commands